-Location of the well(s) - Does the proposed well location have to be in close proximity to source water?
+Location of the well(s) - Does the well have to be in the proposed location in close proximity to source water?
 Many wells in Colorado are now directionally or horizontally drilled.
 These technologies allow the operator to drill underground at a slant or horizontally, thereby enabling the drilling rig and well pad to be placed several thousand feet away from the underground target the operator wants to produce.
 Negotiate a location that will be protective of water quality.